somso2e/NodeGraphPySide6/docs/examples/ex_node.rst

 Creating Node Widgets
 *********************

-The :class:`NodeGraphQt.BaseNode` class allows you to embed some basic widgets inside a node here's a example to simply embed a ``QComboBox`` widget when reimplementing the ``BaseNode``.
+The :class:`NodeGraphPySide6.BaseNode` class allows you to embed some basic widgets inside a node here's a example to simply embed a ``QComboBox`` widget when reimplementing the ``BaseNode``.

 .. code-block:: python
     :linenos:

-    from NodeGraphQt import BaseNode
+    from NodeGraphPySide6 import BaseNode

     class MyListNode(BaseNode):